-This course is designed to provide students with an overview of issues and policies related to the curation and exhibition of film.
-It covers preservation issues involved in preparing, handling, monitoring, and circulating films for viewing, as well as copyright and reproduction issues.
-The course explores the practices around film exhibitions at galleries, museums, artist-run centres and specialty film societies.
-The importance of exhibiting film prints will be stressed.
+This course provides an overview of the ethical issues and policies related to the critically-engaged curation and exhibition of film.
+It covers collection appraisal and preservation issues involved in preparing, handling, monitoring, and circulating films for viewing, as well as copyright and reproduction issues.
+The course explores the practices around film exhibitions at galleries, museums, artist-run centres, community archives and specialty film societies.
+Film print projection will be stressed.
 1 Credit